 If you have ever invested in mutual funds, you must be aware of the costs or fees associated with them.
 While investors often focus on the expense ratio of the fund, funds also have an associated tax management efficiency ratio.

-The tax efficiency ratio of a fund measures what percentage of a fund’s earnings are lost to taxation.
+The tax efficiency ratio, or tax management efficiency ratio (and sometimes tax-cost ratio), of a fund measures what percentage of a fund's earnings are lost to taxation.
 The purpose of every mutual fund is to earn more money for its investors, and if it fails at being tax-efficient, it could lose existing or potential investors.
+The "tax drag" can be significant and further diminishes post-tax investment returns.

 How to Calculate Tax Efficiency Ratio?